whosonfirst/whosonfirst-sources/sources/README.md

 ## Denver Department of Community Planning and Development

-_Open Data portal for the City of Denver, CO_
+_Open Data portal for the City of Denver, CO._

 * id `1108748977`
 * name `denvercpd`